HongVoDev/the-word-project/README.md

 ## 📝 Wiki Pages

-Make sure to view the following pages on the wiki for more detailed information
+Make sure to view the following pages on the wiki for more detailed information (Wikis are works in progress, these links currently don't work)
 * [Create Angular App](url_to_create_angular_app_wiki)
 * [CORS Configuration](url_to_cors_configuration_wiki)
 * [Database Setup](url_to_database_setup_wiki)